XimenezJP/into_to_R/README.md

 ## About the materials
 This is one day hands on workshop designed for people who are brand new to R & RStudio and who learn best in person.
 You will learn the basics of R and data science, and practice using the RStudio IDE (integrated development environment).
 We will have a team of TAs on hand to show you the ropes, and help you out when you get stuck.

-These materials were based on Introduction to R (2014), and https://github.com/rstudio/master-the-tidyverse (2017).
+These materials were based on [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf), and [Master the Tidyverse](https://github.com/rstudio/master-the-tidyverse).
 They are intended to be appropriate for people who have never used R before.

 To download the materials, click on "Clone or download" and select "Download ZIP"